donavon/lambdog-server/README.md

 - If your function is "pure" (i.e. has no side effects), there is an optional setting that allows you to set "max-age" caching.

-- Automatic `try`/`catch` to produce 500 server errors.
+- Automatic `try`/`catch` to produce 400 server errors.

-- Support for `props` based on query parameters, URL pattern matching (i.e. /.netlify/functions/hello/:name), or POST data.
+- Support for `props` based on query parameters, URL pattern matching (i.e. /.netlify/functions/hello/:name), or POST/PUT data.

 ## Installation